 - The service used (see USPS)

-For example, claims for USPS Priority Mail shipments can be filed after 15 days and must be filed within 60 days of the original mail date.
+For example, claims for USPS Priority Mail shipments can be filed after 15 days and must be filed within 90 days of the original mail date (extended from 60 due to COVID-19 delays).
 However shipments to military addresses (APO/DPO) can be filed after 45 days and up to one year after the mail date.
 Claims for USPS Priority Mail International shipments can be filed 7 days up to 6 months after shipping.

 Chit Chats Canada Tracked